tenzir/tenzir/web/docs/understand/pipelines.md

 ## Logical and Phyiscal Operators

-VAST has two types of operators:
+Tenzir has two types of operators:

 1. **Logical Operators**: user-facing operators that express the intent in the domain.